Osaka Namba Station at night: neon lights reflecting on wet pavement

 The Peak Hour Caveat

-Here's where I need to be honest: Rapi:t has only 6 cars.
-During peak times (10am–noon, 5pm–7pm), it's packed.
-I've stood for the entire 34-minute journey before, wedged between salarymen and tourists with oversize luggage.
+Here's the honest caveat: Rapi:t has only 6 cars.
+During peak times (10am–noon, 5pm–7pm) it gets packed — standing the full 34 minutes wedged between commuters and oversize luggage is a real possibility.
 It's not dangerous, but it's not comfortable.

 A reserved seat (¥610 extra) exists but is rarely worth paying for on a 34-minute ride.
 If you're arriving in the afternoon (3pm+), you'll likely have standing room or a seat without the upgrade.
 If you arrive mid-morning, prepare to stand — or just book HARUKA instead.